 When I almost finished my thesis I was so done that I booked a flight to Colombia.
 That was my hard deadline for my thesis — and it was only two weeks away (that illustrates how “done” I was, emotionally).

-I finished my thesis and went on traveling around South America.
+I finished my thesis and went on to travel around South America.
 I visited Colombia, Ecuador, and Peru.

 This was my first mini retirement and I LOVED it.